-The “Innovation in Science” conference, aimed at strengthening cooperation with people with visual disabilities, was held on Wednesday (Feb.
+Conference on accessibility of STEM subjects aimed at strengthening cooperation with persons with visual impairments, was held on Wednesday (Feb.
 25) by the Technical and Vocational Education Authority (TVET-A) in collaboration with the Norwegian Afghanistan Committee.

-Abdul Wadud Omar, Head of Student Affairs at the Technical and Vocational Education Department, said the conference was organized to improve the capacity of teachers and students involved in the department’s special education programs.
+Abdul Wadud Omar, Director of Student Affairs at the Technical and Vocational Education Authority, said the conference was organized to improve the capacity of teachers and students involved in the department’s special education programs.

 “We would like more conferences like this to be held for people with visual disabilities.
 In addition to improving staff capacity, we also need better facilities, equipment, and services,” he said.

-Ghulam Sakhi Wahdat, Head of Special Education at the Technical and Vocational Education Department, urged families to enroll their children with disabilities in the department’s special education centers.
+Ghulam Sakhi Wahdat, Head of Special Education at the Technical and Vocational Education Authority, urged families to enroll their children with disabilities in the department’s special education centers.

 “We are working to ensure that no child with disabilities in Afghanistan is deprived of education.
 We strongly encourage families to register their children at our special education centers,” he added.

 “Blind people are not incapable.
 Their disability does not prevent them from learning modern sciences; rather, it is the lack of appropriate facilities.
-The government should pay greater attention to this issue,” he said.
+Institutions should pay greater attention to this issue,” he said.

 Meanwhile, several participants with disabilities emphasized the need for practical work opportunities in scientific fields.